geminilabs/site-reviews-v2/readme.txt

 - Rich snippets for reviews (schema.org)
 - RTL support
 - Shortcodes: Display reviews in your post content and templates
+- Supports Internet Explorer 9 and 10 by using polyfill.io
 - Translate any plugin text
 - Use Google's Invisible reCAPTCHA on submission forms
 - WordPress.org support